Food & Beverage Venture Capital

 Humans need quality fuel, and humans like to graze.
 Let’s open-up access to good food, let’s make snacking healthy.
 The Craftory is ready to get stuck-in with $300M of growth capital up for grabs.

-Why are we so obsessed with sugar and salt when our tongues, soft palette, and throat are capable of enjoying so much more?
+Why are we so obsessed with sugar and salt when our tongues, soft palate, and throat are capable of enjoying so much more?
 We’ve all heard of sour, bitter, and umami but your mouth can identify unique flavour groups for green vegetabliness (calcium), spiciness (piquancy), coolness (mint), metallicity (electrical conductivity), creaminess (fat), zing and fizz (carbon dioxide), and even kokumi (slow cooked and hearty).

 Surely an average of 700g/140 teaspoons of sugar per person/per week is too much of a good thing.
 Sugar and salt are hidden everywhere and it’s not healthy.
 We want to hear about new food and beverage products that give us all healthier, flavoursome and novel options that break the sweet ‘n salt addiction.